tayloradam1999/holbertonschool-web_react/README.md

 ```

 ## [0x04-React_inline_styling](https://github.com/tayloradam1999/holbertonschool-web_react/tree/main/0x04-React_inline_styling)

-## Learning Objectives
-- the differences between using a CSS file and inline styling
-- how to use a CSS-in-JS tool like Aphrodite
-- how to use conditions within JS to apply different styles
-- how to use responsive design and make the application show a different UI according to the screen size
-- how to create small animations within the app

 The style attribute accepts a JavaScript object with camelCased properties rather than a CSS string.
 This is consistent with the DOM style JavaScript property, is more efficient, and prevents XSS security holes. **For example:**

 ```javascript